SeqGamer/SequenceGameStates/ReadMe.md

 # Introduction

 There are several ways to play the Sequence boardgame, including two or three player games, and playing with six or seven cards in each hand.
 The game implemented here is between two players, each holding seven cards in their hands.
 If you are unsure about the rules of Sequence, they can be reviewed at [**https://www.officialgamerules.org/sequence**](https://www.officialgamerules.org/sequence).
+This game has no ads and is completely free.

 # Getting Started

-Sequence is implemented as a Windows app that can be installed from [**https://github.com/ArnieBerg/SequenceGameStates**](https://github.com/ArnieBerg/SequenceGameStates).
+Sequence is implemented as a Windows app that can be installed from [**https://github.com/SeqGamer/SequenceGameStates**](https://github.com/SeqGamer/SequenceGameStates).

 From this page click on ‘Code’ and then ‘Download ZIP’.
 When the Zip file is downloaded, double click on it to unzip it, copy and save the **SequenceGameStates-main** folder to a convenient location on your computer.
 You should then be able to play the game by double-clicking on the SequencePlay.exe file in that folder.